alimujtaba02/Wasilah365/Documentation/scope.md

 - Codebase remains understandable and flexible

 If a feature does not support these outcomes, it does not belong in V1.

+## Current Progress (as of this snapshot)
+- Daily intention is auto-created and stored locally with completion tracking
+- Navigation scaffold exists for Intentions and Settings
+- Prayer times, reflections, history, and reminders are not implemented yet